Additional Installation Information

 • When you move the VMware server to a production environment that supports a larger number of users, be sure to reconfigure the Cisco ISE installation to the recommended minimum disk size or higher (up to the allowed maximum of 2.4 TB).

-• Please not that you cannot migrate data to a production VM from a VM created with less than 300 GB of disk space.
-You can only migrate data from VMs created with 300 GB or more disk space to a production environment.
+• Please note that you cannot migrate data to a production VM from a VM created with less than 300 GB of disk space.
+Data can only be migrated from VMs created with 300 GB or more disk space to a production environment.

 Procedure